FelixKrueger/GEO-submissions/README.md

 ```
 SierraID      sample name on Sierra                name in manuscript
   4777     lane4777_TAGCATAG_GAGAGTCT_....
 Dnmt1_WT_rep1
 ...
 ```

-- we will take a look, collate all necessary files and return a
+- we will take a look, collate all necessary files and return to you a the metadata spreadsheet (see above) to fill in the details.
-- please do
+- please **do not** start by filling in the metadata spreadsheet with filenames and details, as this will make it much harder for us to produce the spreadsheet, and is also considerably more prone to errors.

 https://www.ncbi.nlm.nih.gov/geo/info/examples/seq_template.xlsx

 ## Quantified files